sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/README.md

 The size of the unwanted columns (logs_bloom, sha3_uncles, transactions_root, state_root, and receipts_root) is calculated and found to be `21504003276`.
 Therefore, we would be above to save `21504003276` bits of data when the above mentioned columns are removed.

-### 4.2.2 Gas Guzzlers (20%)
+### 4.2.2.
+Gas Guzzlers (20%)

 #### Objective:
 To analyze the changes in gas price and gas used for contract transactions on Ethereum over time and determine if there is a correlation with the results seen in Part B. Create a graph showing the change in gas price over time, a graph showing the change in gas used for contract transactions over time, and identify if the most popular contracts use more or less than the average gas used.

 #### Data Source:
-The data used in this analysis was fetched from a CSV file stored in an S3 bucket:
+The data used in this analysis was fetched from two CSV files stored in an S3 bucket.
+The highligted fields in the data schema is used in the source code to obtain the results.

-***transactions.csv:*** The transactions file contains information about Ethereum transactions.
+transactions.csv: [hash, nonce, block_hash, block_number, transaction_index, from_address, to_address, value, gas, gas_price, input, block_timestamp, max_fee_per_gas, max_priority_fee_per_gas, transaction_type]

+contracts.csv: [address, bytecode, function_sighashes, is_erc20, is_erc721, block_number]

 #### Source Code:
 ```sh